 That’s a lot.
 What trends are you seeing?

 That number is actually a lot lower than it used to be.
 There’s some good news here.
 First, regular screening tests and proper follow-up can prevent cervical cancer.
 And second, the human papillomavirus (HPV) vaccine can prevent HPV, which causes about 91% of cases of cervical cancer.

 HPV is a common sexually transmitted infection.
-Eighty percent of sexually active people will contract HPV at some point in their lives.
+Eighty-five percent of sexually active people will contract HPV at some point in their lives.
 The infection often resolves itself, especially in younger people.
 But HPV is also linked to several types of cancer, including cancer of the penis, anus, throat, vagina, vulva and—of course—cervix.